Gabonauta/designe_waterfalls/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Run the project on a device.
+To change de route of the screen
+  - go to main.dart
+  - change de field initialRoute
+  - put one o the 3 routes below
+  ex:
+  initialRoute: 'basic_design',

+  hot reload the project